Wiley Nickel: Politics

 Nickel later worked on Barack Obama's 2008 presidential campaign and served on the White House national advance staff from 2008 until 2012.
 He is a member of the Obama Alumni Association and was part of Obama's first wave of political endorsements in 2018.
 Obama endorsed six candidates in North Carolina, including Nickel, in August 2018.

-2006 state senate election

-Nickel ran in California's 12th State Senate district in 2006 against incumbent Republican Jeff Denham.
-He was called "a moderate Democrat" and the race was seen as potentially competitive.
-During the primary election, he spent $250,000 on advertisements, mainly funded by personal loans.
-The ads, which mainly ran in the Sacramento media market, did not mention what district he was running in or his party affiliation.
-He lost the general election to Denham, receiving 40.2% of the vote to Denham's 59.8%.
+During his tenure in the United States House of Representatives, Nickel was a member of the Democratic Party caucus and supported the party’s positions on major legislative issues, including abortion rights, voting rights, and healthcare policy.
+He opposed efforts to restrict abortion access and supported federal legislation aimed at protecting reproductive rights.
+Nickel also criticized partisan gerrymandering and cited Republican gerrymandering to North Carolina’s congressional maps as the reason for his decision not to seek reelection in 2024.

 Law

 Nickel was a criminal defense attorney, having opened his law practice in Cary in 2011.
+Following his election to Congress, Nickel reported complying with House ethics requirements by selling his interest in his law firm.